Public Services and Procurement Canada (PSPC) continuously strives to be transparent and accountable in how it does business.

 PSPC aims to improve the accessibility of its programs and services for people with disabilities.
 By ensuring that people with disabilities are considered in its policies and practices, PSPC is in a better position to help federal departments provide high-quality programs and services to all Canadians.

 Fairness Monitoring Program

-The Fairness Monitoring Program provides management, client departments, government suppliers, Parliament and Canadians with independent assurance that PWGSC's activities are conducted in a fair, open and transparent manner.
+The Fairness Monitoring Program provides management, client departments, government suppliers, Parliament and Canadians with independent assurance that PSPC’s activities are conducted in a fair, open and transparent manner.

-The PWGSC's Conflict Management Program provides unique dispute resolution services.
+The PSPC’s Business Dispute Management Program provides conflict prevention and alternative dispute resolution services.

 Internal Audits and Reviews